sparkfun/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/docs/hardware_hookup.md

     The I/O pins have also been changed for the reset and interrupt pins!
 Make sure to adjust your connections accordingly.

-You will need a powerful micrcontroller to process the data when using the BNO086.
+You will need a powerful microcontroller to process the data when using the BNO086.
 In this case, we used an ESP32 (we specifically tested the Arduino Library with the SparkFun IoT RedBoard - ESP32).
 Besides connecting a Qwiic cable, you also need to wire up the reset and interrupt pins.
 This is a more reliable connection and is recommended.

 The table and image below shows the connections between the SparkFun IoT RedBoard - ESP32 and the BNO086.
 While you can use IC hooks for a temporary connection, we recommending soldering for a secure connection.
 You can choose between a combination of [header pins and jumper wires](https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering/all), or [stripping wire and soldering the wire](https://learn.sparkfun.com/tutorials/working-with-wire/all) directly to the board.